๐Ÿ‡ช๐Ÿ‡บEuropean History โ€“ 1945 to Present

 Maastricht Treaty (1992)

-• Created the European Union and established the path to Economic and Monetary Union (EMU)—committing members to adopt a single currency (the euro) by decade's end
+• Created the European Union and established the path to Economic and Monetary Union (EMU), committing members to adopt a single currency (the euro) by decade's end

-• Introduced European citizenship—for the first time, individuals held rights as EU citizens, including the right to live, work, and vote in local elections anywhere in the Union
+• Introduced European citizenship.
+For the first time, individuals held rights as EU citizens, including the right to live, work, and vote in local elections anywhere in the Union.

-• Established the "three pillars": the European Communities (economics), Common Foreign and Security Policy, and Justice and Home Affairs—expanding cooperation into traditionally sovereign domains
+• Established the "three pillars": the European Communities (economics), Common Foreign and Security Policy (CFSP), and Justice and Home Affairs (JHA).
+This expanded cooperation into traditionally sovereign domains like defense and policing while keeping those areas under more intergovernmental (rather than supranational) control.

-Compare: Treaties of Rome vs. Maastricht Treaty—Rome created economic integration among nations; Maastricht created political union with shared citizenship.
+Compare: Treaties of Rome vs. Maastricht Treaty: Rome created economic integration among nations; Maastricht created political union with shared citizenship.
 This is the pivotal transformation from the EEC to the EU.
 Know this distinction cold for any question about European identity or sovereignty.

 Enlargement and Reform: Preparing for a Bigger Union